-This post was contributed by guest authors Katie and Jack of You Me Under The Palm Tree.
+This post was contributed by Katie and Jack of You Me Under The Palm Tree.
 They love to travel, hike, experience different cultures and vegan food.
 Learn how we have managed to escape the 9-5.
 Join the and start with their FREE eBook to learn how to Travel Longer for Cheaper, or connect with them on Instagram!

 Are you planning a trip to the United Kingdom?
 Make sure to check out these other posts!